bexelbie/bexelbie.github.io/_drafts/backup/part4-update.md

 ---|---|---
 Description|Likely Rule|Notes
 ---|---|---
-Photos|2-1-1 => 3-2-1|No raw access makes me feel like a second copy is needed.
+Photos|2-1-1 or 3-2-1|No raw access makes me feel like a second copy may be needed.
 Music|2-1-1|For the easily replaceable songs Music|3-2-1|For the hard to replace songs
 Software Install Media|1-1